thierryvt/TeslaAuth/README.md

 ## pre-requisites

-an environment with docker, docker-compose, and python installed.
+- an environment with docker, docker-compose, and python installed.
+- You have your own web-domain.

 You have gone through the necessary steps to set up your app, see https://github.com/teslamotors/vehicle-command for more details.
 This means, in short: